parshavjain/spring-assignment-solution-step1/readme.md

 	|   └── resources
 	|		    └── hibernate.cfg.xml               // This is a XML configuration file for database connectivity
 	|   └── webapp/WEB-INF/views
-	|		    └── index.jsp                       // A JSP page with a form in it, which will have textboxes for Sender Name and Message content along with a Send Submit button.
+	|		    └── index.jsp                       // A JSP page with a form and table in it, form will have textboxes for Sender Name and Message content along with a Send Submit button.
+	|                                                   Table will contain three fields namely Sender's Name, Message, Posted date which will render all the informantion from the database.
 	|
 	├──src/test/java/com/stackroute/activitystream/test
 	|		    └── ActivityStreamTest.java     // All your test cases are written using JUnit, these test cases can be run by selecting Run As -> JUnit Test